29next/developer-docs/docs/apps/guides/fulfillment-service.md

 import Link from '@docusaurus/Link';
 ```

-Fulfillment service apps are integrations that manage fulfillment of physical products for merchants by enabling transparent communication between fulfillment providers and merchants using the 29 Next dashboard.
+Fulfillment service apps are integrations that manage fulfillment of physical products for merchants by enabling transparent communication between fulfillment providers and merchants using the Next Commerce dashboard.

 :::info